Michel Gill (President Walker) and Jayne Atkinson (Catherine Durant) are married in real-life.

 In season 3, Doug Stamper's (Michael Kelly) niece and nephew are played by his real life children, Frankie and Clinton.

-Production was based in a 300,000+ sq. ft. warehouse in the fashion industrial district in Joppa, MD.
+Production was based in a 300,000+ sq. ft. warehouse in the fashion industrial district in Joppa, Maryland.
 The set is actually part of an older Macy's distribution center, and all the driving scenes were performed in a green screen room, which served as a refrigerator for fur coats.
 Inside the building the following sets can be found: Oval Office, the Underwood home (upper lower and main levels), House of Representatives, various state representative's offices, South Carolina governor's office, various plush hotel suites.

 Production of this original Netflix series is quite unique for the extraordinary creative freedom permitted filmmakers to write/direct/produce without undue supervision or second-guessing, major factor that drew Oscar nominees like David Fincher to the project.